-Best Practices for Custom Fields
+Best Practices For Client And Pet Fields

-Have as Few Fields as Possible
+Have As Few Fields As Possible

-The fewer fields you have, the easier and less overwhelming it will be for clients to fill out their profiles.
+The fewer fields you have, the easier and less overwhelming it is for clients to fill out their profiles.
 Using fewer fields doesn’t mean you can’t get all the information you need from clients, it just means using more text areas with general labels than having a lot of fields asking for very specific information.
 When you want clients to give specific information within these generalized text areas, you can configure the preview text to tell them what information they should include.
 For example - instead of four fields about feeding instructions, you can use just one.

 Leave Fields Blank If They Don’t Apply

-If a field does not apply to a client leave it blank rather than entering “N/A” or “None”.
-When viewing client and pet information on the Mobile App, blank fields won’t be shown making it easier for you and your staff to find the information you need.
+If a field does not apply to a client, leave it blank rather than entering “N/A” or “None”.
+When viewing client and pet information on the Mobile App, blank fields won’t be shown, making it easier for you and your staff to find the information you need.

-Have as Few Required Fields as Possible
+Have As Few Required Fields As Possible

 Don’t Use Yes/No Fields When You Need More Information